Formulas for the eigendiscriminants of ternary and quaternary forms: Introduction

 The main contributions of this paper are two closed formulas for the computation of the eigendiscriminants $\Delta_{3,d}$ and $\Delta_{4,d}$; see Theorem \ref{thm:n=3} and Theorem \ref{thm:n=4}.
 Our approach can be seen as a generalization of the case $n=2$.
 In this case, the eigendiscriminant coincides with the classical discriminant of the minor $\delta:=x_0\psi_1(x_0,x_1)-x_1\psi_0(x_0,x_1)$:

-This nice property follows from the fact that the eigenscheme of a general tensor is a zero-dimensional complete intersection in this case.
+This property follows from the fact that the eigenscheme of a general tensor is a zero-dimensional complete intersection in this case.
 But when $n>2$, these eigenschemes are no longer complete intersections; they are determinantal schemes defined by the minors of \eqref{eq:2minors}.
-Our strategy is then to link these determinantal schemes to complete intersections that are defined by some $n-1$ minors of \eqref{eq:2minors}, but not all.
+Thus, our strategy is to link these determinantal schemes to complete intersections that are defined by some $n-1$ minors of \eqref{eq:2minors}.
 The eigendiscriminant is then an irreducible component of such a discriminant and the main difficulty is to determine the other excess irreducible components in this complete intersection.
 This approach is motivated by the fact that the theory of discriminants of zero-dimensional complete intersections in a projective space is rich and offers an extensive formalism; see \cite{Krull1,Krull2,BJ14}.
+More broadly, we notice that computing some resultants or discriminants as factors of some other ones is a commonly used strategy in elimination theory, as for instance the computation of the hyperdeterminant of multi-dimensional matrices of certain formats, which is known as the Schl\"afli's method (see \cite{WZ96,Ott13}, and more generally \cite{GKZ}).

 The paper is organized as follows.
 In Section \ref{sec:prelim} we briefly review some background material on resultants and discriminants that are used in this paper.
 Section \ref{sec:ternary} is devoted to the computation of the eigendiscriminant $\Delta_{3,d}$ of $d$-dimensional tensors of format $3\times 3 \times \cdots \times 3$.
 The main result, Theorem \ref{thm:n=3}, yields the irreducible decomposition of the discriminant of two minors of the matrix \eqref{eq:2minors} in this case.
-The consequences for the computation of eigendiscriminants of a plane cubic are also discussed.
-Finally, Section \ref{sec:quaternary} deals with the eigendiscriminant $\Delta_{4,d}$ of $d$-dimensional tensors of format $3\times 3 \times \cdots \times 3$.
+The consequences for the computation of eigendiscriminants of plane cubics are also discussed.
+Finally, Section \ref{sec:quaternary} deals with the eigendiscriminant $\Delta_{4,d}$ of $d$-dimensional tensors of format $4\times 4 \times \cdots \times 4$.
 Similarly to Section \ref{sec:ternary}, the main result is the irreducible decomposition of the discriminant of three minors of the matrix \eqref{eq:2minors} (see Theorem \ref{thm:n=4}).
-In particular, this decomposition yields a closed formula for computing the eigendiscriminant of a cubic surface in the projective 3-space as the ratio of some determinants of resultant matrices.
+In particular, this decomposition yields a closed formula for computing the eigendiscriminant of a cubic surface in $\PP^3$ as the ratio of some resultants and discriminants.